ClickerMonkey/neurosync-firebase/README.md

-# neurosync-firebase
+# rekord-firebase

-A neurosync binding to firebase - implementing Neuro.rest & Neuro.live.
+A rekord binding to firebase - implementing Rekord.rest & Rekord.live.

-The easiest way to install is by using bower via `bower install neurosync-firebase`.
+The easiest way to install is by using bower via `bower install rekord-firebase`.